rainbain/PowerBlocks/docs/index.md

 [PowerBlocks Github Repo](https://github.com/rainbain/PowerBlocks)

+\note This documentation is for the next unreleased version of PowerBlocks.
+Please be aware that many of the features will only be available if you build PowerBlocks from source.

 ## Introduction
 To begin, visit the \ref getting_started_index "Getting Started" page.
 It walks you through installing the SDK and building your first executable for the Wii.